 You can stream cricket online in HD on a number of websites but our favorites are Hotstar, SonyLiv, and ESPN.
-If you want to watch the ICC T20 Cricket World Cup you can watch on ESPN+.
+If you want to watch the IPL cricket online you can watch on ESPN+.
 Check out our guide to watch ESPN outside the USA.

 Other decent alternatives are 9Now and Willow.
+Willow costs $9 per month and they stream a lot of live cricket, including the current SA vs Bangladesh test series.
 All of these websites are blocked in South Africa so we need to get around that first.

 If you haven’t set your Smart DNS proxy up yet then first go and sign up for the free trial and then set it up by following the guide here.
 If you prefer to go the VPN route then sign up with NordVPN.
 Once you’ve got it set up then you can access the websites we list below.